volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Bye.
 ```

+This report is typically short and straightforward.
-As you can see, there are three distinguishing parts that should be summarized based on the results you achieved during the previous week.
+As you can see, there are only three key parts to summarize based on last week's results.

-This report is usually short and very simple.
-However, if you need to create this report every week, it might become tedious.
+But if you're doing this every week, it can get tedious.
 Extremely tedious.
-Sometimes it's just hard to remember what you were doing at the beginning of the previous week.
+Sometimes, it's a real challenge to recall what you were up to at the start of the previous week, which issues you planned to solve, and which are better to leave for the next week.
-Moreover, people with lots of projects suffer because they switch their context almost every day and easily forget things.
-Things that should be noted.
+Moreover, you have to keep in mind all possible risks and problems that might arise from the changes you made along the way.
 So why don't we generate this report automatically?

-Since we use GitHub for our projects, we have access to developer activity.
+In this blog, we will write a small [app](https://github.com/volodya-lombrozo/newsman) that generates a report based on GitHub user activity.
-And since we have access to the activity, we can utilize that information to build a report.
+This information allows us to build a detailed report.

-However, all this activity is usually poorly formatted: we don't have any rigid conventions for commits, issues, and pull request formatting.
+However, the activity data is often poorly formatted due to the lack of rigid conventions for commits, issues, and pull requests.
-Moreover, if this formatting existed, it might differ between projects.
+Even if such formatting existed, it might vary between projects.
-And, to be honest, we don't want to invent these rigid rules, restrictions, and style guidelines.
+Frankly, we don't want to create these strict rules and style guidelines — it’s tedious.
-It's boring.
-We have AI that will extract and format all these parts of the report for us.
+Instead, we have AI to extract and format all the parts of the report for us.

 ## Can you just generate it for us?